provenance-io/provenance/x/exchange/spec/03_messages.md

 Orders can be cancelled using the `CancelOrder` endpoint.
 When an order is cancelled, the hold on its funds is released and the order is deleted.

 Users can cancel their own orders at any time.
-Market actors with the `PERMISSION_CANCEL` permission can also cancel orders in their market at any time.
+Market actors with the `PERMISSION_CANCEL` permission can also cancel orders in that market at any time.

 Order creation fees are **not** refunded when an order is cancelled.

 It is expected to fail if:
 * The order does not exist.
 * The `signer` is not one of:
   * The order's owner (e.g. `buyer` or `seller`).
   * An account with `PERMISSION_CANCEL` in the order's market.
   * The governance module account (`authority`).